Lcchy/gisele/README.md

 ### Steps:

-- Big refactor: Add a note_ref_buffer, that is the one being actually played.
+(- Big refactor: Add a note_ref_buffer, that is the one being actually played.
 Instead of of a thousand conditions SEE (refactor_event_buffer).
-TODO do not use refs, just duplicate the notes
+TODO do not use refs, just duplicate the notes)

+- Test transpose
+- Test out Gisele with Blackbox for slicer rythm
+- Add velocity param
 - Add random deviations from Vec<Event> base: add gen_rand_note() in jack_process
-- Give random params like note_len etc a non uniform probability
+- Non uniform probs for seq gen params
 - Introduce cells/flows: randomness functions that can be used for deviation or base, harm or rythm:

+  - Overlapping/non-overlapping events (on same channel or not)
+  - Chords
   - euclidean
   - arpeggio
   - polyrythms (is a relationship of rythms?)
   - Retrigs
   - minimalism
   - lfo for osc param control

+- Make params sequencable
+- Add harmonic coherent transpose + iversions
 - Add midi in for randomization seeding
 - Add osc output